Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 ## Important changes

-### Package names and namespaces
+### Group id, artifact id, and package names

 Group ids, artifact ids, and package names for the modern Azure client libraries for Java have changed.
 They follow the [Java SDK naming guidelines][GuidelinesJavaDesign].
 Each will have the group id `com.azure`, an artifact id following the pattern `azure-[area]-[service]`, and the root package name `com.azure.[area].[Service]`.
 The legacy clients have a group id `com.microsoft.azure` and their package names followed the pattern `com.microsoft.
 Azure.[service]`.
 This provides a quick and accessible means to help understand, at a glance, whether you are using modern or legacy clients.

 In Event Hubs, the modern client libraries have packages and namespaces that begin with `com.azure.messaging.eventhubs` and were released starting with version 5.
 The legacy client libraries have package names starting with `com.microsoft.azure.eventhubs` and a version of 3.x.x or below.

-### Client hierarchy and constructors
+### Client hierarchy

 In the interest of simplifying the API surface, we've made separate clients for sending and receiving events:
 - [EventHubProducerClient][EventHubProducerClient] is the sync client to send events.
 [EventHubProducerAsyncClient][EventHubProducerAsyncClient] is the corresponding async client.
 - [EventProcessorClient][EventProcessorClient] is what you would typically use to read events from all partitions with an optional, but recommended checkpointing feature.
 - [EventHubConsumerClient][EventHubConsumerClient] is the sync client you would use for lower-level control of [EventData][EventData] consumption from a single partition.
 [EventHubConsumerAsyncClient][EventHubConsumerAsyncClient] is the corresponding async client.

-Creation of producer and consumer clients is done through the [EventHubClientBuilder][EventHubClientBuilder] while the [EventProcessorClient][EventProcessorClient] is created through the [EventProcessorClientBuilder][EventProcessorClientBuilder].
+#### Instantiating clients

-#### Create an Event Hub producer
+In v3, the `EventHubClient` was instantiated via static overloads.
+The client contained both sync and async methods.
+A `PartitionReceiver` or `PartitionSender` could be created from this client. `EventHubClient

-Event Hub synchronous and asynchronous producers in v3 were created using static methods in `EventHubClient`.
-In v5, they are created with [EventHubClientBuilder][EventHubClientBuilder].
-Samples below demonstrate how to create an Event Hub producer, but the same steps can be used for the consumer.
+In v5, the creation of producer and consumer clients is done through the [EventHubClientBuilder][EventHubClientBuilder] while the [EventProcessorClient][EventProcessorClient] is created through the [EventProcessorClientBuilder][EventProcessorClientBuilder].

 In v3: